 Some airlines do not allow pets to travel on board aircraft on transatlantic and trans-Pacific flights, or on flights longer than a certain number of hours.
 Depending on the airline, your pet may travel on your flight either in the cabin or in the hold.

 On airlines that allow pets, only small dogs and cats are allowed in the cabin and can be accommodated in special carriers under the seat.
 Larger animals must be transported in the cargo hold (although some airlines do not allow transport in the cargo hold if the temperature rises above a certain limit at the departure or destination airport) or separately as an air cargo carrier.
+Flying can often induce anxiety in dogs, which is why they have to be specially cared for.
+This is why one should follow certain rules for dog travel comfort trips in order to make their journey as smooth as possible.

-Just as different countries have different regulations, travelling with pets may vary from airline to airline.
+Furthermore, just as different countries have different regulations, travelling with pets may vary from airline to airline.
 Things get more complicated when traveling abroad, and those traveling with pets should check the requirements of a particular country/region before booking.
 Since export requirements are determined by each country/region and often change, you need to check the export requirements every time you travel with your pet.

 If you cross any borders, you will also need a veterinary health certificate stating that your pet can fly.
 For international travel (or outside the continental United States), at least one pre-flight visit is required with a USDA accredited veterinarian who will sign the health certificate required for travel.
 Some airlines require veterinary documents to travel in the cabin, such as United, which requires anyone travelling to the continental United States to carry a health certificate and proof of the latest rabies vaccine in their pets, which must be at least 30 days.
 Other airlines, such as Alaska Airlines, only require paperwork if the pet is flying as cargo.